simplesalt/main-9bc77/content/speaking_podcasts.md

 ---
 I authentically share my stories, realizations, and current journeys in business and personal growth.

+### Professionally

-Professionally, I demystify security and show business leaders the easy and effective ways to stop internet crime.
+I demystify security and show business leaders the easy and effective ways to stop internet crime.
 These topics resonate best with lawyers, finance leaders, and the occasional CEO.

+### Personally

-Personally, I persuade people of their value and that even if painful, their growth is worth pursuing.
+I persuade people of their value and that even if painful, their growth is worth pursuing.

 These domains are deeply interconnected for me.
-Any of the Talking Points below can be combined for an interesting conversation.

 ## Interested?